This is a book about giving feedback, but not the kind you’ve come to know and loathe.

 We like to claim that some institutions are “too big to fail.”
 Can the same be said of teams?

 Turns out that bigger isn’t always better, especially when it comes to team size.
 Not only can large teams put a freeze on workplace culture, they sometimes create silos that stifle collaboration and threaten a company’s ability to innovate and grow – all because of the magical number 150. (more…)

-The Golden State Warriors are one of the most dominant teams in the NBA.
+The Golden State Warriors look like they’re heading once again for the NBA Finals.
 Now we know why.

 They eat a lot of cake.